SouthernMethodistUniversity/hpc_docs/docs/coldfront/add_change_project.md

     :width: 800px
     ```

-8. Select your expected end date for the project, with a maximum of 1 year.
-This can later be extended.
+8. Select your expected end date for the project.
+This can be extended.

     ```{image} ../images/CF/add_change_project/end_date.png
     :alt: end date